 - Yes, you can choose to adjust your policy (depending on the policy/insurer you have chosen) or increase/decrease your premiums as you see fit.

 Can I take out cover on behalf of my partner if they work at home?

 - No. You are required to apply for cover individually.
 If your partner is a homemaker, you may be able to apply for cover and include the homemaker option.
 The insurer will also need to verify their details in order for cover to be put in place.

-Do I even need it if I already have life insurance?
+Do I need income protection if I already have life insurance?

 - Life and income cover provide protection both offer protection for different reasons and both are worth considering having in place.
 Life cover provides a lump sum benefit in the event you pass away or suffer a terminal illness.
 Income protection provides an ongoing monthly benefit while you are unable to work for an extended period.